junxit/us-congress-bills-117/bill.md

     - **(A)** an individual in the physical presence of the notarial officer; or
     - **(B)** a remotely located individual.
 - **(c)** *Presumption of genuineness* In a determination of the validity of a notarization for the purposes of subsection (a), the signature and title of an individual performing a notarization shall be prima facie evidence in any State court or judicial proceeding that the signature is genuine and that the individual holds the designated title.
-- **(d)** *Conclusive evidence of authority* In a determination of the validity of a notarization for the purposes of subsection (a), the signature and title of the following notarial officers of a State conclusively establish the authority of the officer to perform the notarization:
+- **(d)** *Conclusive evidence of authority* In a determination of the validity of a notarization for the purposes of subsection (a), the signature and title of the following notarial officers of a State shall conclusively establish the authority of the officer to perform the notarization:
   - **(1)** A notary public of that State.
   - **(2)** A judge, clerk, or deputy clerk of a court of that State.